flatmax/BatteryController/readme.md

 This repository provides free software and open hardware for you to make your own network of batteries.

+Get a top view of the project here : https://imgur.com/a/hNvbikY

 ## Free embedded software

 src has software to run either a networked battery (HardwareServer.js)